Březňák

 Březňák is a brand of a pilsner-type beer produced in Velké Březno near Ústí nad Labem, Czech Republic.
-It has been brewed since 1753.
+It gets brewed by a brewery which was founded in 1753.
 Since 2008, the Velké Březno Brewery is owned by the Heineken N.V. group.

 History

 Brewery was first mentioned in 1606.
 In 1753 Ferdinand Bonaventura Count Harrach built a new court and brewery.
 In 1841 it was bought by the Czech governor Karel Count Chotek and in 1896 transformed into a joint stock company headed by Karel Chotek.